graezykev/normalise-your-git-commit-and-push/steps.md

 Now this shell script will run every time before your push, no **forced committed** code can pass!

-## 11. Test the Incremental Linting
+### Test Incremental Code Linting

-Before making any changes and test the incremental changes since last push, we need to push the code first.
+Before making any changes and test the incremental changes since last push, **we need to push the code first**.

 ```sh
 git push origin main